Nathan Healy

 Rockville Electricity Prices

-Understanding electricity costs in Rockville helps homeowners make informed decisions about their energy future and monthly budgets.
+Understanding electricity costs in Rockville helps homeowners make informed decisions about their energy future and potential long-term savings.

-Maryland electricity rates have climbed from 13.1 cents per kWh in 2021 to 17.9 cents in 2024, representing a significant 37% increase over three years.
+Maryland electricity rates have climbed from 13.1 cents per kWh in 2021 to 17.9 cents in 2024—a 37% increase in just three years that outpaces the national average.

-Solar panels generate electricity at a fixed cost, helping homeowners avoid these rising utility rates while producing clean energy directly from their rooftops.
+Solar panels generate electricity at a fixed cost, protecting homeowners from these unpredictable utility rate increases while providing clean energy directly from their rooftops.

 Price of Energy: Maryland vs National Average